Five people charged over fatal shooting of 24-year-old man in south-east London

 Inquiries into the circumstances remain ongoing.

-Osibodu, of Riverdale Road, Erith, south-east London, is due to appear in custody at Bromley Magistrates’ Court on Saturday.
+Osibodu, of Riverdale Road, Erith, south-east London, appeared at Bromley Magistrates’ Court on Saturday, speaking to confirm his name, address and date of birth during the brief hearing.

+He was remanded in custody ahead of his next court appearance at the Old Bailey on March 21.